 “Mandiant analyzed the workstations belonging to the end user and discovered that some systems had been infected with Cryptbot, an info-stealer malware, shortly before the stolen session token was generated,” said researchers.
 "Mandiant observed that in some cases the user downloaded the malware after browsing to low reputation websites offering free, or cracked, software."

-Once they had accessed the victim environments, the threat group compromised accounts with Azure AD roles, specifically targeting a feature called Admin of Behalf of (AOBO).
+Once they had accessed the victim environments, the threat group compromised accounts with Microsoft Entra ID roles, specifically targeting a feature called Admin of Behalf of (AOBO).
 This feature gives specific CSP tenant users access to Azure subscriptions in the customer’s tenants - meaning they have complete control over all resources within the Azure subscription.
 Once the threat actor obtained these privileges they executed commands with NT AUTHORITY\SYSTEM privileges within Azure VMs, utilizing the Azure Run Command feature.
 This feature allows users to run PowerShell scripts within an Azure VM without the need for Windows credentials that are valid on the VM itself, said researchers.

 Researchers also observed attackers leveraging various tactics to make the intrusion more difficult to defend against.
 In one incident, they used different compromised accounts for separate malicious functions, such as lateral movement, reconnaissance, and more.
 Researchers believe that this technique was used to decrease the likelihood that detecting one activity could expose the entire scope of the intrusion.